Anthony-Nolan/Atlas/README.md

 The service has three pre-processing stages that will need to be run locally before it will be possible to run a search.

-Note that steps 2 and 3 are only independent when running a "full" donor import - i.e. importing all donors into a fresh database, then running an hla refresh.
-This full import will only happen when the algorithm is first deployed, and from then on every three months when the underlying
+Note that steps 2 and 3 are only independent when running a "full" data refresh - i.e. importing all donors into a fresh database, then processing hla.
+This full refresh will only happen when the algorithm is first deployed, and from then on every three months when the underlying
 WMDA provided HLA information changes.
-The continuous donor import for new/updated donor information will import the donor and update HLA in the same step.
+The continuous donor import for new/updated donor information will import the donor and process HLA in the same step.

 ### (1) Matching Dictionary